R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Pitfalls in Reproducibility and Evaluation

-\begin{enumerate} \item \textbf{Merged Training:} In this setting, we merge the training and validation datasets after hyperparameter tuning and evaluate the model on the test dataset.
-We propose that this setting provides a fairer estimate of model performance for offline learning, where the model is already delayed when the test month starts.
-Note that we do not employ a separate validation set during the merged training phase.
+Splitting the dataset into non-overlapping temporal train, validation, and test sets enables consistent model selection but introduces a delay between training and test data.
+While acceptable in standard supervised learning, this temporal gap poses challenges for malware detection, where data distributions evolve.
+As observed in our study and in~\cite{chen2023continuous}, a six-month delay between training and test periods can lead to unrealistic evaluations, since deployed models would typically be retrained with more recent data~\cite{arp2022and}.

-\item \textbf{Holdout Training:} This is the standard setting where the validation dataset is not merged with the training dataset.
-The test set is separated from the training dataset in this setting, and performance may be underestimated due to concept drift. \end{enumerate}
+To mitigate this, we merge the training and validation datasets after hyperparameter tuning and evaluate on the test set.
+This \textbf{Merged Training} setup offers a fairer estimate of offline performance compared to the \textbf{Holdout Training} setup, where only the training data are used.
+Such merging is standard in temporal domain generalization~\cite{yao2022wild}, and the impact of both setups is analyzed in Sections~\ref{sec-offline-res} and~\ref{sec-active-res}.